You are perfect for this position if…

 - Why you are interested in this role with the listed responsibilities;

-- Why you are interested in working for a multi-racial, multi-issue organization made up of people of color, immigrants, indigenous people, queer, trans, and gender nonconforming people who work to secure rights, recognition and resources for families so that family members have self-determination over their bodies, their sexuality, and their family formation.
+- Why you are interested in working for a multi-racial, multi-issue organization made up of people of color, immigrants, indigenous people, queer and Trans and Gender Nonconforming people who work to secure rights, recognition and resources for families so that family members have self-determination over their bodies, their sexuality, and their family formation.

-You must submit a cover letter and resume as your application or your application will be deemed incomplete.
+You must submit a cover letter and resume as your application or it will be deemed incomplete.
 If you submit them as attachments, please name the files as follows: